jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (iia) in the case of an infringement offence, the date on which the defendant is served with an infringement notice in respect of the infringement offence; or
     (iii) in any case to which subparagraph (i), (ii), or (iia) does not apply, the date on which the defendant is first charged in court with any such offence; and
-  (b) state the full name and address and the occupation of the person and the date of the alleged offence; and (c) identify the private analyst to whom the part of the blood specimen is to be sent and the address of the private analyst.
+  (b) state the full name and address and the occupation of the person and the date of the alleged offence; and (c) identify the private analyst to whom the blood specimen is to be sent and the address of the private analyst.
 (8) A blood specimen sent to an approved laboratory under subsection (3) or subsection (4) may be destroyed at any time later than 1 year after the date the specimen was so sent.

 **Evidential provisions**